 Rutgers Newark Student Health Service is NOT an emergency room.
 Life-threatening emergencies are best handled at an emergency facility.
-Call 911 for emergency transport or go directly to a hospital emergency room.
+Call 911 for emergency transport or go directly to the emergency room.
 Some examples of emergencies include loss of consciousness, seizures, difficulty breathing, chest pain, heart attack or stroke symptoms, sudden partial or complete blindness, inability to communicate clearly.

 Students presenting to the health center with an acute problem, needing immediate attention will be triaged, assessed and managed accordingly or transferred (usually via ambulance) to the nearest emergency room if necessary.